titu1994/Neural-Style-Transfer/README.md

 --image_size : Allows to set the Gram Matrix size.
 Default is 400 x 400, since it produces good results fast.
 --num_iter : Number of iterations.
 Default is 10.
 Test the output with 10 iterations, and increase to improve results.
 --init_image : Can be "content" or "noise".
 Default is "content", since it reduces reproduction noise.
 --pool_type : Pooling type.
-AveragePooling ("ave") is default, but smoothens the image too much.
-For sharper images, use MaxPooling ("max").
+MaxPooling ("max") is default.
+For smoother images, use AveragePooling ("ave").
---preserve_color : Preserves the original color space of the content image, while applying style.
-Post processing technique on final image.
+--preserve_color : Preserves the original color space of the content image, while applying only style.
+Post processing technique on final image, therefore does not harm quality of style.
 --min_improvement : Sets the minimum improvement required to continue training.
 Default is 0.0, indicating no minimum threshold.
-Advised values are 0.05 or 0.01.
+Advised values are 0.05 or 0.01

 --content_weight : Weightage given to content in relation to style.
 Default if 0.025 --style_weight : Weightage given to style in relation to content.
 Default is 1.
 --style_scale : Scales the style_weight.
 Default is 1.
 --total_variation_weight : Regularization factor.
 Smaller values tend to produce crisp images, but 0 is not useful.
-Default = 1E-5
+Default = 8.5E-5

 --rescale_image : Rescale image to original dimensions after each iteration.
 (Bilinear upscaling) --rescale_method : Rescaling algorithm.
 Default is bilinear.
 Options are nearest, bilinear, bicubic and cubic.